therealcain/SafeEndianUnion/README.md

 * The `struct` must be a [POD.](https://en.wikipedia.org/wiki/Passive_data_structure)
 * `evi::Union<...>` accepts only arithmetic types and a stack allocated arrays ( either `std::array<T, N>` or `array[N]` ).
 * `evi::Union<...>` will fail your compilation if you pass to it `volatile` or `const` types, it will also fail for references and pointers.
+* If you having hard time debugging your program, and you believe it may be the `SafeEndianUnion` try to enable the `EVI_ENABLE_REFLECTION_SYSTEM`, if it fails your compilation you did something wrong.

 ## Benchmark
 ### Info: